Creativity, Design & Innovation Staff

 Bruce is a Lecturer in modules on both Architecture and Built Environment courses.
 Current research interests include low and zero carbon technologies for buildings, and sustainable development.

 David is a Lecturer in Architecture whose research interests include the history & theory of architecture, contemporary Spanish architecture and 20th century parliamentary architecture.

-Dr Zaman, Lecturer in Urban Design at the Scott Sutherland School and a member of IDEAS, researches urbanism in Scottish and Asian cities.
+Dr Zaman, Course Leader, BSc Construction Management and Lecturer in Urban Design at the Scott Sutherland School researches urbanism in Scottish and Asian cities.
 He also conducts the ‘place making with children and the community’ research project.